+Although the following results demonstrate relatively high loadings between specific topics and regions (e.g. ‘motor’ and SMA), classification using all 35 topics yielded much better performance (mean AUC-ROC: 0.61) than when using only the most predictive topic of each region (mean AUC-ROC: 0.54).
+The relatively poor performance using only one topic suggests low selectivity between psychological states and any one region.

-Across the three broad MFC zones, we observed distinct functional patterns, consistent with their divergent patterns of functional co-activation (Figure ).
+Across the three broad MFC zones, we observed distinct functional patterns, consistent with their divergent patterns of functional co-activation (Figure 4).
 The posterior zone was primarily involved with motor function (including gaze) consistent with its co-activation with motor regions.
 The middle zone was primarily associated with various facets of cognitive control, but was also implicated in negative affect—pain and fear – as well as decision-making.
 Consistent with its distinct pattern of co-activation, the anterior zone showed a robust shift away from goal-directed cognition and was strongly associated with affective processes, such as reward, fear and decision-making, as well as internally oriented processes such as episodic memory and social processing.